ChandanaKoppula/osmosys-learning/php/php-beginners.md

 - PHP has a very good documentation @ http://php.net/docs.php
 - Whenever you go through the documentation, ensure that you glance through the comments at the bottom too.

+#### By the end of this task you should be able to -

+1. Familiar with basics of Apache and MySQL
+2. Difference between a dynamic and static programming language.
+3. An interpreted programming language.
+4. Familiarity with the PHP documentation website.

 ## Task 4 - Setting up your Workspace